-More changes in TRI reporting requirements are on the horizon.
-A new reporting threshold designed to reduce the burden on small businesses went into effect in 1996 for reports covering the years 1995 and beyond.
-Businesses whose total releases and wastes for a TRI chemical are less than 500 pounds per year may submit a simplified version of Form R. As mentioned in the preceding section, the number of chemicals included in TRI was increased to approximately 600.
-In addition, EPA is presently considering expanding the types of facilities subject to TRI reporting.
+A new reporting threshold designed to reduce the burden on small businesses went into effect in 1996 for reports covering the reporting years of 1995 and beyond.
+Businesses whose total releases and wastes for a TRI chemical are less than 500 pounds per year may submit a simplified version of the Form R called Form A.